 Smart Watches are timepieces that do greater than tell the time.
 It sends users alerts about their calls, texts, emails, and social media updates, among other things.

-Enables the customers to keep a record of how many steps they take per day and actively monitors their heart rate.
+Enables the customers to keep a record of how many steps they take per day and actively monitor their heart rate.
 The technology can calculate and report precise data on calorie consumption and workout done by the client using this data.

 Transports you to a virtual reality world.
 It delivers virtual data to your eyes directly.